hpepper/idea-to-product/sad2md/README.md

 ### Introduction to Software Architecture Documentation

-Software Architecture Documentation(SAD) is there to give stakeholders a way to understand the product without having to go through and learn the source code.
+Software Architecture Documentation(SAD) is there to provide stakeholders with an understanding of the product without having to go through and learn the source code.

-SAD takes the approach of looking at one aspect of a entity of a product, like how to install it is one aspect.
+The goal of documenting an architecture is to write it down so that others can successfully use it, maintain it, and build a system from it(Cle02,p20).

+#### SAD Vocabulary

 * Component - principal units of computation(Bas24, p6), like services, peers, clients, servers, filter etc.
 * Connectors - communication vehicles among componets, like call-return, pipes etc.(Bas24,p6)
 * Element - a unit of software architecture that participates in the system’s structure and behavior.
-It can be a component, connector, interface, data element, or even a configuration.
+  * It can be a component, connector, interface, data element, or even a configuration.
+* Entity - can be a Component or a Module.
+* Module - TODO
 * Product - the complete solution available to the customers.

-A product consists of many entities; like DB, logging, user authentication etc.
+  * A product consists of many entities; like DB, logging, user authentication etc.

-SAD splits each entity of
-SAD splits the description each entity into a number subentitys(viewpackets); like
+#### What are view packets / The viewpacket approach

+A view packet is the smallest cohesive bundle of documentation that you would give to a stakeholder, such as a development team or a subcontractor(Cle03, ch6.p139).

+SAD uses ViewPackets to look at one aspect of an entity at a time.

+TODO clean up

+Some examples of aspects:

 * what does the entity consist of
 * what does the entity depend on